CookedLobster/infosec-docs/docs/xss/idor.md

 ---
 sidebar_position: 2
+title: Insecure Direct Object Reference
 ---

-# Insecure Direct Object Reference

 - **`Your Account`** Section gives us the ability to change our Information such as **Username - Email - Password.** **[We notice the Username & Email fields Pre-Filled in with our Information]**